-Net-Art is a remote online digital studio art course intended to expose and expand the vocabulary of new media art to the student’s personal visual statements.
-Students are expected to produce a related series of electronic art works with a concentration on experimentation and the transcendence of ideas.
+Net-Art is a remote online digital art & design course intended to expose and expand the vocabulary of new media art to the student’s personal visual statements.
+Students are encouraged to produce a related series of electronic art works with a concentration on experimentation and the transcendence of ideas.
 Through various processes, both manual and technology based, students will be exposed to the use and application of electronic media via desktop and mobile art practice.
 Students may reference their work in conjunction with prior interests in drawing, painting, photography, sculpture, installation, video & performance art as well as any other inter-disciplinary subjects of interest.
 The course will take place here on this URL using (OER) Open Education Resources, Public Domain and other Creative Commons Sources.
 This course description is co-dependent on the hacking interests of each student.
 We encourage you to expand upon it based upon your individual learning needs and or inspirations.

 1. To reconsider and redefine the creative process using Open Education Resources (OER) and New Media technologies.

 2. To expose and give students new technical skills, tools and techniques for working with, presenting and archiving new media art forms.

 3. To facilitate and encourage student collaboration and interdisciplinary practice towards creative learning methods and electronic art-making.

 4. To provide a network and virtual environment to help develop the student’s personal vision.

 5. To help the student archive and share their work in various online presentation formats for exhibition, pedagogy and research.

 1. Manual and technical demonstrations, applications and methods in the the digital space.

 2. Viewing of animated GIFs, Net-Art and New Media in various formats, including video art, experimental digital film, vapor wave, basic and intermediate motion graphics and performance in conjunction with discussions, blogging, commenting and tutorial creation.